-Each application runs on top of Tomcat 8.5 which connects to the SQL database (DB) hosted on Relational Database Server (RDS).
+Each application runs on top of Tomcat 8.5 which connects to the SQL database (DB) hosted on Relational Database Service (RDS).
 The JLV web tier task runs two (2) containers, one for the SiteMinder Identity Access Management connection, and the other for the main application that uses Apache Httpd as a proxy to Tomcat.
-The Report Builder tier uses Amazon Elastic File Storage (EFS) to store report files.
-All tiers use Amazon CloudWatch for logging and monitoring.
-Logs are also shipped to the VAEC's Central Logging Solution to be viewed in Kibana.
+The Report Builder tier uses Amazon Elastic File

-&lt;sup>3 Note that all inbound and outbound traffic to the JLV Virtual Private Cloud (VPC) will pass through an AWS Transit Gateway, (which is not shown on the figure).
+3 Note that all inbound and outbound traffic to the JLV Virtual Private Cloud (VPC) will pass through an AWS Transit Gateway, (which is not shown on the figure).